 Recycling of Ships Bill introduced in LS

-The bill provide for regulation of recycling of ships bysetting certain international standards and laying down thestatutory mechanism for enforcement of such standards.
+The bill provides for regulation of recycling of ships by setting certain international standards and laying down the statutory mechanism for enforcement of such standards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)